Long-Term Effects of Domestic Violence

 In the long term, they may associate sex with domestic and sexual violence in general.

-So, one possible option for help would be psychological treatment which could be a way to overcome the experience.
+So, one possible option for help would be a psychological treatment which could be a way to overcome the experience.

 Basically, these particular effects can carry with them consequences in everyday relationships as well.